 With the weather warming up, it is time to hit the road and explore our gorgeous country.
 I don’t know about you but a long drive does wonders for refreshing the brain and body.

-Awaken your senses, rejuvenate and energise with a short getaways to one of Australia’s many beautiful destinations.
-The sun is shining, trees in blossom and it’s time to head out and have a fun time.
+Awaken your senses, rejuvenate and energise with a short getaway to one of Australia’s many beautiful destinations.
+The sun is shining, trees blossoming and it’s time to head out and have a fun time.
 Shake off those Winter blues and indulge in Spring getaways to make you feel the possibilities the new season brings!

 So where can you go to, I hear you ask?
 We have gathered our favourite driving trips and short getaways from across Australia for you:

 There are so many fantastic drives in Victoria to do.
-The most popular is the Great Ocean Drive, which runs along the south west coast of the state.
-While out the western side of the state, you can visit the Otways or Grampians National Parks or head south east through Gippsland for the most beautiful countryside you will ever see.
+The most popular is the Great Ocean Drive, which runs along the southwest coast of the state.
+While out on the western side of the state, you can visit the Otways or Grampians National Parks or head southeast through Gippsland for the most beautiful countryside you will ever see.

-Closer to Melbourne, we love the Yarra Valley for visiting wineries (our favourites are Balgownie Estate in Yarra Glen and Innocent Bystander in Healseville), the Healesvile Sanctuary and the gorgeous town of Marysville.
+Closer to Melbourne, we love the Yarra Valley for visiting wineries (our favourites are Balgownie Estate in Yarra Glen and Innocent Bystander in Healesville), the Healesville Sanctuary and the gorgeous town of Marysville.

 Another popular drive out of Melbourne is to the Macedon ranges and Daylesford to the north of the city.
-Reconnect with nature, rebalance the body and mind at mineral springs and spas, and discover boutique wineries, organic producers and award-winning restaurants along the trail.
+Reconnect with nature, rebalance the body and mind at mineral springs and spas, and discover boutique wineries, organic producers and award-winning restaurants.

 Another great drive is to hear to Phillip Island in the states south.
 Phillip Island is one of Victoria’s most popular tourist destinations.
 It is well-known for its famous penguin parade, large fur seal colony, native wildlife, exciting racing at the island’s Grand Prix circuit, its scenic coastline, quaint fishing villages, beautiful beaches, outdoor dining, and so much more.